GulzhanIsaeva/AI_App_Sys_12194812_Midterm/README.md

 Lab1_3: https://github.com/GulzhanIsaeva/AI_Midterm_12194812/blob/998f624d526a3d6bf8542bbf69334acc8e9b743c/Week5_lab(1_3).ipynb

-This lab was introduction to Tenserflow and we learned:
+This lab was introduction to Tensorflow and we learned:
 1. What is Tensorflow
 2. Computational graph
 3. Variables, Constants and Placeholders in TensorFlow